MadsMeinertAndersenCPHBusiness/DBDAssignment2/README.md

 3. What is a disadvantage of bloom filters?

-A bloom filter has no memory, so we're only able to get yes or no answers.
+A bloom filter has no memory, so we're only able to get a maybe yes or a definitely no answer.

 4. Using your language of choice, implement a bloom filter with add and check functions.
 The backing bit-array can simply be a long (64 bit